-Review of Make Up For Ever Face & Body Foundation by totoro
+Review of Make Up For Ever Face & Body Liquid Make Up by totoro

 This is one of the only foundations Iíve ever actually used up and repurchased; itís one of my all-time, old-faithful favorites.
 I even wore it for my wedding--after trying a slew of others for months, including Chanel Vitalumiere Aqua, Chantecaille Future Skin, and MUFEís HD foundation, to name just a few.
 I came full circle after realizing there was nothing better suited for that occasion. (it was a spring sunset wedding) My makeup lasted all night and photographed well, so I have no regrets.